 Understand key concepts like causality, hierarchy of evidence, and key organizational tenets required for effective experimentation.

 Designing metrics is hard.
 There is a hierarchy of metrics and perverse incentives.
 The most important metrics comprise of the OEC - The Overall Evaluation Criterion.
 We will look at good and bad examples.

 Getting numbers is easy; getting numbers you can trust is hard.
-We'll discuss pitfalls and how to build a reliable and trustworthy experimentation system.
+You'll understand common pitfalls and how to design reliable and trustworthy tests.